Creating a Dickey Roof

 In our area, a lot of buildings feature what are known as Dickey Roofs.
 How can I create a roof like this in Chief Architect?

 A Dickey Roof is a style of hip roof that is characterized by deep, shallow-pitched eaves combined with a steeper upper roof.
 They often feature Dutch gables or gable dormers and are sometimes referred to as "witches hats" as a result.
 This style was developed by architect C.W.
-Dickey specifically to address the local climate and culture of Hawaii, but it is well-suited to any hot location with wind-driven rains.
+Dickey specifically to address the local climate and culture of Hawaii, but it is well-suited for any hot location with wind-driven rains.

 In this example, a Dickey roof with wide, shallow-pitched eaves, two steeper upper pitches, and a Dutch gable will be created.